-During this phase, all E-Invoices, including tax invoices and simplified tax invoices, must be generated in an XML or PDF/ A-3 with attached XML format.
-Moreover, the chosen E-Invoicing solution must be able to connect to the internet and integrate with external systems through the ZATCAs’ API.
-Lastly, some additional security mechanisms must be implemented, such as a digital signature, Universal Unique Identifier (UUID) and the generation of a QR code.
+During this phase, all e-invoices, including tax invoices and simplified tax invoices, debit/credit notes, must be generated in XML or PDF/A-3 format with attached XML.
+The government’s chosen e-invoicing portal is the FATOORA portal, where all e-invoices must be received.
+Additionally, some security mechanisms, namely the Universal Unique Identifier (UUID) and the generation of a QR code, must be implemented.

-Both phases are relevant for B2C, B2B and B2G E-Invoicing and apply to all taxable supplies subject to the standard or zero rates of VAT, both resident and non-resident.
-Any non-compliance actions will result in penalties from ZATCA.
+Both phases are relevant for B2C, B2B, and B2G E-Invoicing, applying to all taxable supplies subject to the standard or zero rates of VAT, for both resident and non-resident entities.
+Non-compliance actions will result in penalties from ZATCA.

 E-Invoicing Saudi Arabia solution SAP Document Compliance

-Interested?
-More information about SAP Document Compliance can be found in our previous blog article “SAP Document Compliance to meet legal requirements worldwide”.
+Interested in learning more?
+Explore additional insights about SAP Document Compliance in our previous blog article titled “SAP Document Compliance to Meet Legal Requirements Worldwide.”

 How PIKON could help you